 Takeaway: Gardening teaches us that it’s okay to fail as long as we are trying, and trying again.

-BEING GRATEFUL FOR WHAT NATURE PROVIDES FOR US—BEAUTY AND FOOD
+BE GRATEFUL FOR WHAT NATURE PROVIDES FOR US—BEAUTY AND FOOD

 Reality: Nature constantly provides us with the beauty of the earth in the form of flowers or edible plants.